Peter Stroud

 Peter Stroud is a US guitarist best known for his work with Sheryl Crow, Don Henley, Pete Droge, and Sarah McLachlan.
 He is cofounder of 65amps, a company manufacturing guitar amplifiers.

 Biography

 Peter Stroud was born in Greensboro, North Carolina.
-He was raised and received early education in Greensboro, NC.
+He was raised and received early education in Greensboro.
 During his high school years, he attended The Principia Upper School in St. Louis and Greensboro Day School in his hometown, graduating class 1977.